Yes, paperless LOLER records are legally valid. Here is why.

 Import or enter your asset register

 Most platforms let you bulk-import assets via CSV.
-For each asset you need: name, type, SWL, location, last examination date, and interval.
-Set this up correctly and the software tracks everything from there automatically.
+For each asset you need: name, type, safe working load, location, last examination date, and interval.
+Set this up correctly and the software tracks everything from that point automatically.

 4